Recent developments in mathematical aspects of relativistic fluids: Rough solutions to the relativistic Euler equations

 \subsection{The conformal energy}

-In Section \ref{S:Decay_acoustic_geometry} we highlighted that to prove the dispersive estimate \eqref{E:Dispersive_estimate_L_2} we need to control a weighted energy, and that control of this weighted energy requires control of the acoustic geometry discussed in Section \ref{S:Control_acoustic_geometry}.
+In Sect.~\ref{S:Decay_acoustic_geometry} we highlighted that to prove the dispersive estimate \eqref{E:Dispersive_estimate_L_2} we need to control a weighted energy, and that control of this weighted energy requires control of the acoustic geometry discussed in Sect.~\ref{S:Control_acoustic_geometry}.
 We can now state the energy to be controlled.

 We let $\mathcal{W}$ and $\underline{\mathcal{W}}$ be two smooth cut-off functions satisfying $0\leq \mathcal{W},\underline{\mathcal{W}}\leq 1$ and such that, for $t>0$,